 Yes and no. Or perhaps yes and maybe.

-In fact it’s easy to imagine how that tickly sensation when an insect lands on skin would be an advantage for detecting the presence parasites like fleas and brushing them away.
+In fact it’s easy to imagine how that tickly sensation would be an advantage.
+An insect landing on the skin, or parasites like fleas, can be detected and brushed or scratched away.

 But as far as we know, dogs don’t experience gargalesis in response to a vigorous tickle attempt from their human.

-We know some other primates experience gargalesis, and at Washington State University Professor of Neuroscience Jaak Pankseep is building up evidence that rats experience something, if not the same, then analogous to gargalesis.
+At Washington State University, Jaak Pankseep, Professor of Neuroscience, is building up evidence that rats experience something, if not the same, then similar to gargalesis.

-So we’ve ruled out making your dog laugh, but we’ve still got knismesis (light tickling), so let’s look some more at that.
+We’ve ruled out the gargalesis response in dogs.
+But we’ve still got knismesis (light tickling), so let’s look some more at that.

 Can all dogs feel it, and do they like it?